 Deep breath Ant!

 Sorry, I am getting a little bogged down in detail here.
 It’s only because of the importance of targeted traffic.
-A website might get a million hits a day but if it’s not targeted visitors, then you might as well get none!
+A website might get a million hits a day but if it’s not targeted you might as well get none!

 I think this is why so many people struggle with making sales online.